What are the emerging employee engagement trends for 2022?

 UK job vacancies reached an all-time high of 1.21 million at the end of November 2021.
 US job openings surged to 11 million in October.
 During this time, hiring figures declined, suggesting a considerable worker shortage.

 Many companies are experiencing the knock-on effect – they’re losing employees seeking more flexibility but are struggling to replace them in a competitive recruitment market.
-We keep hearing how “The Great Resignation” is building, but this is already upon us.
+We’re seeing employee engagement trends from “The Great Resignation” build, but this is already upon us.
 74% of employees say that working from home has made them rethink their careers, according to LinkedIn.
 As these doubts continue to bubble away over Christmas, we can expect more staff turnover challenges to come in 2022, particularly for those searching for skilled labour workers.

 Companies will need to make bold and genuine changes to put employees at the centre of their focus.
 It’s in the employer’s best interest to keep employees engaged.